Cretezy/godot-object-serializer/README.md

 ## Dictionary vs Binary Mode

-This library focuses on serializing objects and built-in types.
-Therfore, this library does not serialize to JSON/binary/etc on it's own.

-Instead, it provides 2 modes to turn make values serializable: dictionary and binary mode.
+This library provides 2 modes to make values serializable: dictionary/JSON and binary/bytes mode.

-Both modes handle primitives (String, bool, int, float, null) the same, as well as objects (serializes objects into dictionary with `._type` field).
+Both modes handle primitives (String, bool, int, float, null) the same, as well as objects (serializing into a dictionary containing a `._type` field).

 The difference between the 2 modes is how it handles extended built-in types (Vector2, Vector3, Transform3D, Color, etc):

-- In dictionary mode (which is targeted to be used with `JSON.stringify`), these are serialized as dictionaries with `._type` field and converted using `JSON.from_native`/`JSON.to_native`.
+- In dictionary mode (which is targeted to be used with `JSON.stringify`), these are serialized as dictionaries containing a `._type` field and converted using `JSON.from_native`/`JSON.to_native`.
-- In binary mode (which is targeted to be used with `var_to_bytes`), these are left as-is, since `var_to_bytes` natively supports these types.
+- In binary mode (which is targeted to be used with `var_to_bytes`), these are left as-is, as `var_to_bytes` natively supports these types.

+This allows you to choose your preferred output format while ensuring efficient serialization.
+This library also provides helper functions to serialize directly to JSON or bytes.

 ## Why Not Built-In Alternatives?